 1. Recognize that these thoughts are very typical and very normal.
-First, it’s important to remember that for most students, freshman year is hard — okay, many aspects of it just suck.
+First, it’s important to remember that for most students, freshman year is hard—OK, many aspects of it just suck.
 I routinely meet with students who talk about wanting to transfer, assuming that this will cure their loneliness.
-It is often good practice for students to try to "be here now" to quote Buddhist monk Ram Dass, and to think through how to sit with, and be in closer touch with, difficult feelings.
+It is often good practice for students to try to "be here now," to quote Buddhist monk Ram Dass, and to think through how to sit with, and be in closer touch with, difficult feelings.

 2. It can take a while for a new place to feel like home.
 It often takes at least a year or two.

 3. Keep your door open when you are in your room so people can stop in, say hi, and hang out.
 If you’re busy studying, you can invite someone in to study with you or suggest meeting up for dinner later on.

 4. Spend as little time in your room as possible (other than to sleep).
 The more you are in the common areas around campus and outside, the more you will connect with others and with people who have similar values and interests.